bdulac/polymeria/_posts/2015-04-26-second-release.md

 title: Second release
 ---
 <p>
-The second release is available.
+The second release (v0.0.2) is <a href="https://github.com/bdulac/polymeria/releases/tag/v0.0.2">available on GitHub</a>.
 Here are the main features:
 </p>
 <ul>
   <li>A basic support of relationships with dependencies displayed as straight lines</li>